mayeedwin/cloud-firestore/docs/README.md

 #### 2. Select a starting mode for your Cloud Firestore Security Rules
 To get started with the Web, select **test mode** and click **Enable.** Test Mode is good for getting started with the mobile and web client libraries, but allows anyone to **read** and **overwrite** your data.
 Make sure to see how to [secure](https://firebase.google.com/docs/firestore/quickstart?authuser=0#secure_your_data) in cloud firestore.

+### Getting started with the code
+The default **index.html** page in our **work** folder is already set ready to configure our project for Firebase use.
+At the bottom of our page, we have added the Firebase and Cloud Firestore libraries we need to set up.

 #### 3. Adding Firebase to our Web app
 Go to your [firebase console](https://console.firebase.google.com) here and select your project.
 Click **Settings** icon on the top left side just beside **Project Overview** and select **Project Settings.** Scroll down the view and click **Add Firebase to your web app** icon.
 Do not close the tab.